 Refried Beans are an absolute essential with any Mexican-style meal in my house.
 Don’t get me wrong, I love beans any way you make them, but the refried variety is rich and flavorful with a smooth and creamy texture that makes them top notch.

 For years, I’ve relied on bacon to enrich the flavor of my refried beans.
 There is nothing wrong with that route, but they never tasted like the kind you find in authentic taquerias.
-Lucky for me, my husband is a kickass chef, and his most recent ventures are both Mexican restaurants.

 The chorizo provides the smoky, salty taste of bacon but also gives the beans just the right amount of heat and spice.